Loading...

 The Future of Ethash

-As Ethereum transitions to Ethereum 2.0 and a proof-of-stake (PoS) consensus mechanism, the role of Ethash will diminish.
-However, until this transition is complete, Ethash will continue to be a critical component of the Ethereum network.
+With Ethereum’s ongoing transition to Ethereum 2.0 and the adoption of a proof-of-stake (PoS) consensus mechanism, the role of Ethash is diminishing.
+However, until this transition is fully implemented, Ethash remains critical to securing both Ethereum and Ethereum Classic.

 Conclusion